svaarala/duktape-wiki/InternalExternalPrototype.md

 ## No default external prototype object for Duktape/C functions

-Duktape/C functions behave identically to Ecmascript functions when called as constructors: a default instance is created based on the `.prototype` property of the Duktape/C function, etc.
+Duktape/C functions behave identically to ECMAScript functions when called as constructors: a default instance is created based on the `.prototype` property of the Duktape/C function, etc.